Skip to content

 fi

-echo "No existing review found from token user.
+echo "No existing review found.
 Proceeding with review..."

 - lampe review --repo . --base $MERGE_BASE --head $BITBUCKET_COMMIT --title "$BITBUCKET_PR_TITLE" --output bitbucket --review-depth standard